-Net financial income was \$381,000 for the year ended August 31, 2016 as compared to net financial income of \$150,000 for the year ended August 31, 2015.
+Net financial income was \$381,000 for fiscal 2016 as compared to net financial income of \$150,000 for fiscal 2015.
 The increase is mainly due to an increase in income from bank deposits and held to maturity bonds as a result of the increase in cash and investment balances.